-6.6.10 Z Axis Options
+3.6.9 Z Axis Options

 The THEMIS GUI allows graphing of three-dimensional spectral quantities from the spacecraft as well as ground-based keograms.
-See the Section 6.6.5 Plot/Layout Options for details on graphing spectra.
-The second panel in Figure 6.6.10a shows an example of spectral data.
+See the Section 3.6.4 Plot/Layout Options for details on graphing spectra.

 Once spectral plots are created their extra display features and parameters can be edited in the Z Axis Options found under the Graph pull down menu in the main window.
 Options for the X and Y-axes are still functional and can also be found under the Graph pull down menu.